How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 2. Set up CSV Reader.

-Click Ok, and then click Ok again to add the Reader to the canvas.
+Click OK to add the reader to the workspace.
 This tells FME to create a point for each record with a latitude and longitude value.

 When the CSV source data is added to the canvas, click on the arrow to see the full attribute list.

-3. Confirm points are created as CSV file is read
+3. Confirm points are created as a CSV file is read

 Once the feature type has been added to the canvas, select the business_licenses feature type and click the run to this button.
-This will run the translation to the selected object and generate a feature cache which can be inspected in the visual preview window or the Data Inspector by clicking on the green feature cache icon.
+This will run the translation to the selected object and generate a feature cache, which can be inspected in the data preview (formerly visual preview) window or the Data Inspector by clicking on the green feature cache icon.
 We can see that we do, in fact, have points.

 VisualPreview.png